isomerpages/moe-concordpri/_for-parents/Sexuality Education (P5 & P6)/Sexuality Education (P5 & P6).md

   <tr>
     <td class="tg-yhj3" rowspan="4">Gosh!
 I<br>Am Changing<br></td>
     <td class="tg-yhj3">What Is Happening<br> To Me?<br>(30 min)</td>
-    <td class="tg-k9zj">- know what puberty is<br>- identify the physical changes during puberty</td>
+    <td class="tg-k9zj">- know what puberty is<br><br>- identify the physical changes during puberty</td>
     <td class="tg-yhj3">Term 2<br></td>
   </tr>
   <tr>
     <td class="tg-yhj3">What Can I Do?
 (Part 1)<br> (30 min)</td>
-    <td class="tg-k9zj">- identify the stresses caused by physical and emotional changes during puberty<br>- describe healthy ways to manage the stresses caused by physical and emotional changes during puberty<br>- describe the emotions caused by physical changes during puberty<br>- recognise that one’s identity does not change even when one’s body is experiencing change due to puberty</td>
+    <td class="tg-k9zj">- identify the stresses caused by physical and emotional changes during puberty<br><br>- describe healthy ways to manage the stresses caused by physical and emotional changes during puberty<br><br>- describe the emotions caused by physical changes during puberty<br><br>- recognise that one’s identity does not change even when one’s body is experiencing change due to puberty</td>
     <td class="tg-yhj3">Term 2<br></td>
   </tr>
   <tr>
     <td class="tg-yhj3">What Can I Do?
 (Part 2)<br> (30 min)</td>
-    <td class="tg-k9zj">- identify the stresses caused by physical and emotional changes during puberty<br>- describe healthy ways to manage the stresses caused by these physical and emotional changes during puberty<br>- describe the emotions caused by physical changes during puberty<br>- recognise that one’s identity does not change even when one’s body is experiencing change due to puberty</td>
+    <td class="tg-k9zj">- identify the stresses caused by physical and emotional changes during puberty<br><br>- describe healthy ways to manage the stresses caused by these physical and emotional changes during puberty<br><br>- describe the emotions caused by physical changes during puberty<br><br>- recognise that one’s identity does not change even when one’s body is experiencing change due to puberty</td>
     <td class="tg-yhj3">Term 2<br></td>
   </tr>
   <tr>